H-Town: Hoods of Houston

 The Third Ward, which is near MacGregor Park and Texas Southern University, has been one of the largest black communities in the country, since the beginning of the 1900s, and was once famously known for local entertainment and hundreds of black-owned businesses.

-After the removal of segregation laws during the 1960s, former all-white communities were now having black families to move into the neighborhoods of Houston’s Southeast side in areas like South Park and Sunnyside as blacks were beginning to leave the Third Ward.
+After the removal of segregation laws during the 1960s, former all-white communities were now having black families to relocate into multiple neighborhoods of Houston’s Southeast side, areas like South Park and Sunnyside as blacks were beginning to leave the Third Ward.

 Houston Hoods: Southwest